 Through the performance of inscribing acts (acts of signing or of publishing an official document; acts of writing on a hard drive, or on a baby’s forehead, or of impressing something upon someone’s memory) we change the world by bringing into being social objects.

 Ferraris is, I believe, on firm ground with a thesis along these lines as concerns the ways in which social objects come into existence.
 When it comes to extending it to provide an account of what sustains social objects in existence over time, however, then he resorts to the somewhat cryptic formulation “Object = Inscribed Act”, even asserting that social objects are made of inscriptions.
 Taken literally, the latter does not make sense.
-For all the reasons presented above, it does not make sense to assert, for example, that the US Constitution is made of tiny oxidising heaps of ink marks on parchment, and matters are helped only slightly if we add together all the printed and digital copies of the US Constitution and assert that the US Constitution is the set or mereological sum of all these multiple inscriptions.
+For all the reasons presented above, it does not make sense to assert, for example, that the US Constitution is made of tiny oxidizing heaps of ink marks on parchment, and matters are helped only slightly if we add together all the printed and digital copies of the US Constitution and assert that the US Constitution is the set or mereological sum of all these multiple inscriptions.
 In providing a more detailed account, Ferraris asserts that the social object that results from a given social act is “characterized” by being registered on a piece of paper, in a computer file, or in the heads of persons.
 In this, however, his very doctrine of Documentality seems to be deprived of much of its force – and of its originality – since it would imply that Austin, when he spoke of speech acts was in fact already talking about documents (albeit of only one type: namely those inscribed in the heads of speakers).
 Ferraris seeks to employ this counterintuitive generalization as a basis for solving one central problem in the theory of speech acts, namely: how can we understand the fact that the mere use of words – for example in signifying agreement, either in speech or, for example, through signing a document or entering a cross in a checkbox on a screen – can have normative effects (Zaibert and Smith 2007).
 Ferraris talks in this connection of what he calls the “grand divide between strong documents (inscriptions of acts), which make up social objects in the full sense, and weak documents (recordings of facts), which are secondary derivatives and of lesser importance”.
 His idea seems to be that strong documents inscribed on the brain provide the key to answering questions such as what it is that makes us subject to laws or liable for our debts because laws, or debts, are themselves made of inscriptions – they are, as social objects, nothing beyond the text.